Primitive Christianity Revived, Again

 Added by Hoot Williams on 4th mo.
 8, 2016 at 5:30pm — No Comments

 For the sake of full disclosure and complete transparency, let me state for the record my religious past.
 I was raised, baptized, and confirmed a United Methodist.
 At the age of seventeen, well into teenage rebellion, I became a heathen Unitarian Universalist.
-This lasted for…Continue
+This lasted for eight years, whereupon I dramatically renounced UUism and returned again to my…Continue

 Added by Kevin Camp on 4th mo.
 8, 2016 at 3:30pm — No Comments

 Early spring at the Weston Priory, a Benedictine monastery in Vermont, the monks garden is spare.
 You will note the bricks in the foreground with the message to “pray”.…Continue